Shay enjoys Internet research, silly crafts, and keeping her very stubborn Beagle-Cattle Dog alive through training and anxious vigilance.

 If you do use the command in an emergency situation, you'll actually be able to grab a hold of them and take them to safety.

-4. Mix It Up and Try It in Different Locations
+4. Train in Different Locations

 As your dog gets the hang of this new command, try it in all kinds of different situations and circumstances: